cjoster/your-first-kubernetes-app/01-Working-With-Git/README.md

 # Working with git

-Git is a souce code management (SCM) tool that allows teams to collaborate on source code.
-Kubernetes admins and developers treat their kubernets objects as source code, so storing it in, and managing it with `git` makes sense.
+Git is a source code management (SCM) tool that allows teams to collaborate on source code.
+Kubernetes admins and developers treat their kubernetes objects as source code, so storing it in, and managing it with `git` makes sense.

-This is not intended to be a full `git` totorial, but instead simply get you started with the concepts.
+This is not intended to be a full `git` tutorial, but instead simply get you started with the concepts.
 A far better `git` tutorial can be found on git's website here: [https://git-scm.com/docs/gittutorial](https://git-scm.com/docs/gittutorial)